liam-clifford/sendgrid-spark-email-automation/README.md

 6. You'll be taken to a screen where you can view your newly created API key.
   - Be sure to copy it down somewhere safe, as you won't be able to view it again
     - This key is required - as this is what you will be using for the `sendgrid_key` argument.
+      - **Friendly Reminder**: avoid security concerns by `not` hard coding your API keys!
+        - *If you use Databricks, then you can use [Secrets](https://docs.databricks.com/security/secrets/secrets.html)*
+        - *If you use Azure Data Factory, then you can use [Key Vault](https://azure.microsoft.com/en-us/products/key-vault)*

 ### Sender Verification